Signs of the Last Days: Arrogance

 The Only Safe Place

-He sees through all pretext and lies.
+Jesus identified himself as the Way, the Truth, and the Life, the only way to the Father in heaven.
+(John 14:6) To him God the Father has committed all judgment.
+(John 5:27) He sees through all pretext and lies.
 No one can hide from his gaze.
-No one can escape his judgment.
+No one can escape his scrutiny.
 He knows the thoughts and intents of the heart as well as everything we have ever said or done.
-He knows what we did not do, when we should have.
+He knows what we did not do, but should have.
 (Hebrews 4:12-13)

 Absolute truth is also absolute holiness.